 2010: Clark resettled in Walla Walla making speaker for Fostex, Feastrex, and Pioneer Full Range drivers and subwoofers.
 He first focused on iteratively refining compact wide-band full range single drivers supported by either a subwoofer or a super tweeter.
 In short, he built many, many experimental boxes!
 His quest eventually became to miniaturize the extreme performance of larger and more expensive designs from Cain & Cain Audio and Feastrex into more affordable realms.
 He additionally quested after minimizing enclosure size and maximizing durability, non-toxicity, and sustainability.
 These qualities were crucial for ensuring the speakers could be enjoyed in ever more more practical (read: non-ideal) room placements while retaining superior overall accuracy in sound.

-2011-Present: Clark then migrated to Seattle where, taking inspiration from the capacious waters of Puget Sound, he expanded production capacity and staff.
+2011-Present: Clark then migrated to Seattle and then most recently to Tacoma where, taking inspiration from the capacious waters of Puget Sound, he expanded production capacity and staff.
 In November 2015 he finalized what are now the Marlin, Orca, Triton and Benthic speakers, which are augmented by Waterline Cables and Blumenstein accessories.
 These commercially and acoustically successful designs now ship out by the batch monthly.
 All of our products, cables and accessories are still built by hand in house, by Clark and his employees, producing with custom made and off-the-shelf components, tools, and sustainable materials.